Beyond the Call: Volunteer Sacrifices and the Radios Powering Search & Rescue Missions in the Field

 But when missions unfold in rugged terrain without cell service, how do search and rescue operators ensure coordination, safety, and success?

-In this episode of Radios in Action by Icom, hosted by Tim Price, Inside Sales Manager at Icom America.
-Tim sits down with Nathan Lorance of King County Search & Rescue to explore the sacrifices of volunteers, the indispensable role of radios, and the realities behind search and rescue missions that the public rarely sees.
+Welcome to Radios in Action, brought to you by Icom.
+In the latest episode, Tim Price, Inside Sales Manager at Icom America, sits down with Nathan Lorance of King County Search & Rescue.
+Together, they explore the sacrifices of volunteers, the indispensable role of radios, and the realities behind search and rescue missions that the public rarely sees.

 • Volunteers as Professionals: While unpaid, search and rescue volunteers undergo extensive training and certification, functioning as highly skilled emergency responders.